GoldScorpion69/LBS/README.md

 Download it to wherever you keep your downloads.

-For now, LSM is not supported on Wabbajack 2.0.
-You'll have to download 1.1.5, the old version of Wabbajack, from https://github.com/wabbajack-tools/wabbajack/releases/tag/1.1.5.0
+LSM is now fully compatible with Wabbajack 2.0, the latest version.
+Get it from http://wabbajack.org

 When you launch it, select to install _From Disk_ and point to the .wabbajack file you downloaded above.